dmazzella/ucryptoauthlib/README.md

 ---------------------

 - Allows PyBoard to control Microchip Crypto Authentication secure elements
+- Automatic recognition of the Microchip Crypto Authentication secure element
 - The API are the same of the [Library](https://github.com/MicrochipTech/cryptoauthlib) wrote by Microchip

 Usage